ARM-software/SDS-Framework/documentation/utilities.md

 Validation passed
 ```

 This is not an error, but a report of an anomaly.
-If the time delta is significantly longer than the
+If the time delta is significantly larger than the
-sampling interval —e.g., several times longer— it may indicate that one or more data records are missing
+sampling interval, e.g. many times longer, this may indicate that one or more data records are missing
 from the recorded file.

 ### Duplicate timestamp check